 Monarch caterpillars will eat butternut squash and a few other raw vegetables.
 Yes.
 You read that right.

 If you are raising caterpillars indoors and your caterpillars have eaten all the leaves off the stems of a milkweed plant, spearing raw butternut squash chunks on milkweed stems produces less mold and mildew and keeps caterpillars out of their frass.
 If caterpillars have been feeding from living milkweed plants, this is ideal.
 If they have been fed milkweed leaves on stems, squash chunks can be speared on the empty stems.
 If stems are not available, any stick will work fine.
 Remember – don’t use any type of stick or stem that may have been exposed to pesticide.

 Speaking of pesticide, the most dangerous pesticide on vegetables that you may feed to hungry Monarch caterpillars is apt to be on Certified Organic vegetables.
 WASH the vegetables BEFORE you cut them.
 Wash and rinse the vegetable and your hands well.
-Bt is a natural soil dwelling bacteria that is deadly to caterpillars.
+Bt (Bacillus thuringiensis) is a natural soil dwelling bacteria that is deadly to caterpillars.
 Organic growers use it for the express purpose to kill caterpillars.
 When you peel the vegetable, the knife blade can carry Bt bacteria into the flesh of the vegetable.

 Most enthusiasts have found most success with butternut squash as a substitute for milkweed leaves.
 Some of the other vegetables that have successfully been fed to Monarch caterpillars in the last instar (last few days) are cucumber, zucchini, and pumpkin.